Franklin Delano Roosevelt (1882-1945)

 Frank D. Roosevelt "FDR" 32nd President of the United States (1933-1945)

 He was preceded in the Presidency by Herbert Hoover.
-He is the only U.S. President to have served for more than two terms and died in office in 1945 when he was succeeded by his Vice-President, Harry S. Truman.
+He is the only U.S. President to have served for more than two terms (John Nance Garner and Henry A. Wallace served as his first and second Vice Presidents) and died in office in 1945 when he was succeeded by his third Vice-President, Harry S. Truman.
+His unprecedented tenure spanned two of America's greatest crises: the Great Depression and World War II.
 He was born at Springwood, Hyde Park, New York.
 He was educated at Groton School and Harvard University.
 He attended Columbia Law School and became a Member of the New York Bar but was more interested in politics.
-He inherited his father's Democratic views and was elected to his first public office as New York State Senator (1910-1913).
-He was then Assistant Secretary of the Navy (1913-1919) before failing in his bid to be Vice-President under Presidential hopeful James M. Cox when they were defeated in 1920.
+He inherited his father's Democratic views and was elected to his first public office as N.Y.
+State Senator (1910-1913).
+He was Assistant Secretary of the Navy (1913-1919) before failing in his bid to be Vice-President under presidential hopeful James M. Cox when they were defeated in 1920.

-Roosevelt died while in office.
+Roosevelt's leadership style was marked by pragmatic experimentation, political savvy, and masterful communication skills.
+Despite being paralyzed from polio, he projected strength and optimism that inspired Americans through dark times.
+His presidency fundamentally transformed the federal government's role in American life, establishing the modern welfare state and America's position as a global superpower.
+Roosevelt died while in office just months before victory in Europe and weeks before the founding of the United Nations, an organization he had championed.
+His legacy profoundly shaped modern American politics and international relations.
 Political scholars and historians view him as one of the three most important Presidents in US history, next to Washington and Lincoln.
 One of his biographers, Jean Edward Smith, wrote: "He lifted himself from a wheelchair to lift the nation from its knees".
-In 1905, at Algonac, he married his distant cousin (five times once removed), Eleanor Roosevelt.
-They were the parents of a daughter and four sons.
+In 1905, at Algonac, he married his distant cousin (five times once removed), Eleanor Roosevelt, and they had five children.

 James Roosevelt